We may earn income from links in this post. Please read this Disclosure for details.

 It was then captured and sacked by the Muslims, and lay in ruins for four centuries until the Ottomans built a new city which was later fortified.
 The fact that, as locals say, “everyone has been here” helps understand Akko’s reputation as a city of tolerance.

 It has also helped shape Akko’s unique culinary offerings.
+It’s one of my favourite places to visit for food in Israel.

 I’ve visited the ancient city several times, but never fully experienced its food scene.
 But on my last trip to Akko, a two days jaunt when I was traveling through Israel just before the pandemic shut down the world, I was going to see the sights and eat.